 • outline how the essay plans to answer the question (in the introduction),

-• explain technical vocabulary,
+• explain all technical vocabulary,

 • demonstrate familiary with the primary readings,

-• consider at least one rebuttal, and
+• consider and evaluate at least one objection to that argument.

 Some useful resources are